IshantL/ES6-Revision/README.md

  ```

  ## Template Literal
- 1. It simplified the use of concatination by using the back tick "`".
+ 1. It simplifies the use of concatination by using the back tick "`".
  for example
  ```
  const per ={